kelechi-aims/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword display lines containing a specific pattern 15-countthatword displays the number of lines that contain a specific pattern 16-whatsnext displays lines containing a specific pattern  and 3 lines after them in the file 17-hidethisword displays line that do not contain a specific pattern in a file
+14-findthatword display lines containing a specific pattern 15-countthatword displays the number of lines that contain a specific pattern 16-whatsnext displays lines containing a specific pattern  and 3 lines after them in the file 17-hidethisword displays line that do not contain a specific pattern in a file 18-letteronly displays all lines of a file starting with a letter including capital letters